Filipip55/libft/README.md

 This will generate the `libft.a` static library file.

-Include libft.h in your .c files and link the libft.a file to your .c files when compilating them
+Include `libft.h` at the start your .c files and link the libft.a file to your .c files when compilating them.

 ## Commands